TestProf II: Factory therapy for your Ruby tests

 • Every time another factory is used within a :thing, we push it to the stack.

 Why are stacks cool?
-Exactly as with call stacks, we can draw flame graphs!
-And what is cooler than a flame graph?
+Because exactly as with call stacks, we can draw flame graphs!
+And what is cooler than a flame graph?!

 FactoryProf knows how to generate interactive HTML flame graph reports out of the box.
-Here is another command line invocation:
+Here’s another command line invocation:

 $ FPROF=flamegraph bundle exec rspec